-The City has continued to receive additional vouchers through the Mainstream Program which includes a preference for non-elderly individuals with disabilities.
-The City's Section 8 Housing Division is partnering with local non-profits to assist homeless persons and individuals being discharged from publicly funded institutions and systems of care with accessing these additional vouchers.
+The City has receives vouchers through the Mainstream Program, which includes a preference for nonelderly individuals with disabilities.
+The City's Section 8 Housing Division is partnering with local nonprofits to assist homeless persons and individuals being discharged from publicly funded institutions and systems of care with accessing these additional vouchers.

 The City is currently partnering with local homeless service providers on mainstream vouchers which includes a homeless preference.
-In the City's newest area of focus under the Neighborhood Improvements Program, Census Block Group 102.1, the City sees neighborhood impacts from its growing homeless population.
+In the City's newest area of focus under the Neighborhood Improvements Program, Census Block Group 102.4, the City sees neighborhood impacts from its growing homeless population.
 City staff is working towards creative solutions to combat this neighborhood problem while assisting this population segment in the community.